kirkofypsi/7DWorkProblemModel/taxonomy.md

 ### 6. Strategy

-__Strategy__ dimension groups work satisfaction factors related to employees satisfaction of working in an organization whose vision, structure and planning are effective and coherent.
+__Strategy__ dimension groups work satisfaction factors related to employees satisfaction from working in an organization whose vision, structure and planning are effective and coherent.

 ### 7. Work Organization